weichihl/KVS_WebRTC_on_AmebaPro/README.md

   <img src="https://img.shields.io/badge/Realtek%20IoT-AmebaPro-blue" valign="middle" alt="test image size" height="15%" width="15%"/>
 </a>

 Amazon FreeRTOS-LTS libraries are supported on AmebaPro now, it can be used to communicate with AWS IoT core easily!
 [Version 202012.00](https://github.com/aws/amazon-freertos/tree/202012.00)

+You can review the [ChangeLog](https://github.com/HungTseLee/KVS_WebRTC_on_AmebaPro#ChangeLog) before using the project.

 ## Brief Introduction to Amazon KVS and FreeRTOS-LTS
 :blue_book: **Amazon Kinesis Video Streams**